XVincentX/express-gateway-plugin-body-modifier/README.md

 # express-gateway-plugin-body-modifier

+## Warn

+This policy has been modified and it's not included in Express Gateway core.
+Check that out!

+## Introduction

 This plugin for [Express Gateway](https://express-gateway.io) makes it possible rewrite request and response body before these get proxied to the target `serviceEndpoint` or returned back to the client